Professional Clinical Training

 Office of Professional Training Liaison for Practicum

-Office of Professional Training Liaison for Internship
+Office of Professional Training Internship Training Director

 Working with their faculty and student-colleagues, students learn the basic parts to designing and evaluating their own research project, including presenting at a school-wide poster session and sharing their results with various communities through local and national presentations.
-In the beginning of their third year, students undergo a year-long class in conducting research in applied settings in which they learn skills necessary for research consultation and program evaluation, crucial skills that allow them to aid mental health systems serving diverse cultural and professional communities.
+In the beginning of their third year, students undergo a year-long course in conducting research in applied settings in which they learn skills necessary for research consultation and program evaluation, crucial skills that allow them to aid mental health systems serving diverse cultural and professional communities.

 Also during their third year, students apply skills they have learned in research methods and design to develop their dissertation with the help of a faculty dissertation chairperson.
 These projects involve faculty expertise in areas such as (but not limited to): cultural diversity, health, family dynamics, sibling relationships, child maltreatment, group psychotherapy, pediatric neuropsychology, gender identity, women’s issues, neurodevelopmental conditions, ecopsychology, and community psychology, intimacy and sex, cultural resilience, acculturation.
 The development of the dissertation is usually a two-year project, providing the knowledge and skills to conduct independent, ethical, and culturally competent psychological research independently upon graduation.